MITLibraries/carbon/README.rst

 Configuration
 ^^^^^^^^^^^^^

 In order for the Lambda to run, carbon needs a few environment variables set.
+These can either be set in the environment or passed to the Lambda function through the event JSON object.
+Variables set using the event object will overwrite those set in the environment.

 +-----------+-------------------------------------------------------------+
 | Variable  | Description                                                 |